nakshsingh99/yo-yo-pizza/README.md

 2.Now click on the button "PIZZA BOT" to chat and place order.

-3.Choose your preference of pizza for type,size,toppings,etc while chatting and add a drink if you want.
+3.Choose your preference of pizza for type,size,toppings,etc while chating and add a drink if you want.

 4.Now fill your details e.g. name,mobile number ,address,etc (all these are stored in the database).